Resonance Grants

 This program specifically aims to:

-Support individual or group exhibitions and artistic projects, affiliated with an institution, presented by France-based and French artists in Australia, and Australia-based and Australian artists in France contributing to their visibility in new professional contexts.
+Support for individual or group exhibitions and artistic initiatives, affiliated with institutions, by France-based and French artists presenting their work in Australia, and Australia-based and Australian artists presenting their work in France.

 Eligibility Criteria